mtconnect/standard_doc_generator/markdown_documentation/devices/main_flattened.md

     piece of equipment that is powered or performing any activity.

+* `OPERATION`

+    phase of a discrete manufacturing process.

 * `OPERATOR`

     relating to the person currently responsible for operating the piece of equipment.